-Following the Start condition from the master, the control code (four bits), the Chip Select (three bits) and the R/W bit (which is a logic low) are clocked onto the bus by the master transmitter.
-This indicates to the addressed slave receiver that the address high byte will follow once it has generated an Acknowledge bit during the ninth clock cycle.
-Therefore, the next byte transmitted by the master is the high-order byte of the word address and will be written into the Address Pointer of the 24XX64F.
+Following the Start condition from the master, the control code (four bits), the block select (one bit) the Chip Select (two bits), and the R/W bit (which is a logic low) are clocked onto the bus by the master transmitter.
+This indicates to the addressed slave receiver that the address high byte will follow after it has generated an Acknowledge bit during the ninth clock cycle.
+Therefore, the next byte transmitted by the master is the high-order byte of the word address and will be written into the Address Pointer of the 24XX515.
 The next byte is the Least Significant Address Byte.
-After receiving another Acknowledge signal from the 24XX64F, the master device will transmit the data word to be written into the addressed memory location.
-The 24XX64F acknowledges again and the master generates a Stop condition.
-This initiates the internal write cycle and, during this time, the 24XX64F will not generate Acknowledge signals (Figure 6-1).
-If an attempt is made to write to the array with the WP pin held high, the device will acknowledge the command, but no write cycle will occur, no data will be written and the device will immediately accept a new command.
+After receiving another Acknowledge signal from the 24XX515, the master device will transmit the data word to be written into the addressed memory location.
+The 24XX515 acknowledges again and the master generates a Stop condition.
+This initiates the internal write cycle and during this time, the 24XX515 will not generate Acknowledge signals as long as the control byte being polled matches the control byte that was used to initiate the write (Figure 6-1).
+If an attempt is made to write to the array with the WP pin held high, the device will acknowledge the command but no write cycle will occur, no data will be written, and the device will immediately accept a new command.
 After a byte Write command, the internal address counter will point to the address location following the one that was just written.